MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-apps.md

 #### Identify Zipkin dependencies

-Determine whether your application has explicit dependencies on Zipkin.
-Look for dependencies on the `io.zipkin.java` group in your Maven or Gradle dependencies.
+Determine whether your application has dependencies on Zipkin.
+Update the application to use Application Insights instead.
+For information, see [Use Application Insights Java In-Process Agent in Azure Spring Apps](/azure/spring-apps/how-to-application-insights) and the [Post-migration](#post-migration) section.

 ### Inventory external resources